create3000/x_ite/docs/_posts/components/DIS/SignalPdu.md

 ### SFInt32 [in, out] **sampleRate**

-SampleRate gives either (1) sample rate in samples per second if Encoding Class is encoded audio, or (2) data rate in bits per second for data transmissions.
+*sampleRate* gives either (1) sample rate in samples per second if Encoding Class is encoded audio, or (2) data rate in bits per second for data transmissions.
 If Encoding Class is database index, sampleRate is set to zero.

 ### SFInt32 [in, out] **samples**